Who We Are

 Deputy Minister Catherine Berliner

-Deputy Minister Berliner has been working in Government for 17 years.
-She is currently the Deputy Minister of Municipal Affairs and Housing and is the first Deputy Minister of Indigenous descent in Nova Scotia.
+Deputy Minister Berliner began working for the Government of Nova Scotia in 2003.
+She is currently the CEO and Deputy Minister of the Office of Equity and Anti-Racism Initiatives and is the first Deputy Minister of Indigenous descent in Nova Scotia.
+Before taking on this role she was the Deputy Minister of Municipal Affairs and Housing.
 Deputy Minister Berliner has a Masters of Business Administration from Saint Mary’s University and has held senior management roles in the Nova Scotia government since 2003.

 Dr. Liesl Gambold